tavallaie/tavallaie/README.md

-# Hi there, I'm Tavallaie! 👋
+# Hi there, I'm Ali Tavallaie! 👋

 Welcome to my GitHub profile!
 I'm a passionate developer with interests in AI, machine learning, and web development.